Kostayne/react-cm/README.md

 ```

 ### Rewrites
 There are situations when some tools scan files for specific extensions and it can't ignore certain directories.
-So we have to name files with exitension prefixes like `.!stories.ts` or `.!test.ts`.
+So we have to name files with extension prefixes like `.!stories.ts` or `.!test.ts`.
 But it quickly becomes tedious to rename file names in created components.
 We can use rewrites to fix this problem.
 We define aliases inside templates, because they are related to each other.

 ``` json
 {